TELEHEALTH

 Disruptions may happen (e.g., dropped calls, poor connection).

-If video fails, I’ll call the number you provided.
+If video fails, I will call the number you provided.

 Data breaches are rare but possible.